Main Street – Pioneer Highway cycleway

 The Main Street – Pioneer Highway cycleway is a crucial component of our Urban Cycle Masterplan.
 It is one of the top 10 priority routes aimed at creating a safe network of protected cycleways throughout the city.

-This cycleway will connect the Longburn Shared Path, the Mangaone Stream Shared Pathway, and our western suburbs with the city centre – providing a significant distance for cyclists to safely travel around Palmerston North.
+This cycleway connects the Longburn Shared Path, Mangaone Stream Shared Pathway, and our western suburbs with the city centre – providing a significant distance for cyclists to safely travel around Palmerston North.

 Why are we building cycleways?